jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 4. Responsive viewer integrated on a page
 5. WooCommerce front in product gallery with support for photoswipe in lightbox
 6. WooCommerce product admin, add shortcode to show an 360 product view
+7. Control the viewer with the elementor widget

 == Frequently Asked Questions ==
 = Why am I redirected to your website for creating a shortcode? =